edoardoperon/CRM/README.md

 # Project 1: Segment Analysis through SQL

 # 1 Overview
-In this project, I designed and created a database similar to what a simplified corporate ERP might be.
-I wanted to segment customers by distribution channel and extrapolate business data.
+In this project, I designed and created a database similar to what a simplified Enterprise Resource Planning (ERP) might be.
+I wanted to segment customers by distribution channel and extrapolate some business data.

 With this project I wanted to demonstrate my ability to:
 - Understand the logic of a database